ahmdkhn/TriFin/README.md

 # **Tri**angle**Fin**der
-A small piece of JAVA code that determines type of triangles, and provides guidelines to divide and conquer complex real world problems.
+A small piece of JAVA code that determines type of triangles and provides guidelines to divide and conquer complex real world problems.

 # **TriFin**
  **Tri**angle**Fin**der (**TriFin**) is a small JAVA application that detects three types of triangles i.e.  Equilateral, isosceles and scalene.
 The major purpose of this application is to explain: